-If you visit a franchised dealership, you will see a mixture of new and used cars for sale.
+If you visit a franchised dealership, you'll see a mixture of new and used cars for sale.
 In this guide, we’ll concentrate on the latter, specifically vehicles known as approved used cars.

-The goal of approved used cars is to remove doubt and uncertainty from the process of buying a car—something that seems daunting to many.
-This makes approved used cars a good option for shoppers nervous about buying a used car.
-Just be aware: The peace of mind of buying an approved used car comes at a cost, and so while you’ll save money compared with buying a brand new car, you’ll still find that prices are typically higher than those from a non-franchised dealer, an auction, or a private sale.
+The goal of approved used cars is to remove doubt and uncertainty from the process of buying a car – something that seems daunting to many.
+This makes approved used cars a good option for shoppers nervous about buying a used car, or those who just want to get on the road with less hassle.
+Just be aware: the peace of mind of buying an approved used car comes at a cost, so while you’ll save money compared with buying a brand new car, you’ll still find that prices are typically higher than those from a non-franchised dealer, an auction, or a private sale.

 Who Offers Approved Used Cars?